LoganBarnes/SubtractiveTerrain/README.md

 Subtractive Terrain
 ===================

-A new implementation of an old hackathon project optimizing procedural terrain rendering in a ray traced environment.
+A new implementation of an old hackathon project optimizing procedural terrain in a ray traced environment.

 Unix